No Way to Treat a Lady (film): Plot

 Christopher Gill is a serial killer fixated on his late mother, a noted stage actress.
-Gill preys on older women.
-A Broadway theatre owner and director, he adopts various disguises in order to put his victims at ease and avoid identification, impersonating characters such as an Irish priest, a policeman, plumber, a flamboyant gay hairdresser, and a transvestite.
-Once gaining his victims' trust, Gill strangles them to death before painting a pair of lips on their foreheads with garish red lipstick.
+Gill preys on lonely middle-aged women.
+A Broadway theatre owner and director, he adopts various disguises in order to put his victims at ease and avoid identification, impersonating characters such as an Irish priest, a German plumber, a flamboyant gay hairdresser, a policeman, and a transvestite.
+Upon gaining his victims' trust, Gill strangles them to death before painting a pair of lips on their foreheads with garish red lipstick.

-Detective Morris Brummell is investigating the murders.
-Brummel is quoted in the newspaper that the latest murder was well-planned and well-executed.
-This appeals to Gill's ego, so he starts telephoning Brummel to chat about the murders and the state of the investigation.
-Brummel is able to elicit a few scraps of information about Gill, but for the most part Gill succeeds in taunting him without giving away his identity.
+Police detective Morris Brummell is investigating the murders.
+Brummel is quoted in a newspaper describing the latest murder as well-planned and well-executed.
+This appeals to Gill's ego, so he starts telephoning Brummel to discuss the murders and the state of the investigation.
+Brummel is able to elicit a few scraps of information about Gill, including his obsession with his mother, but for the most part, Gill succeeds in taunting him without giving away his identity.

-Away from work, Brummel's own overbearing mother wants her son to be more like his doctor brother and settle down.
-She is scornful of his career choice.
-Brummell's new love interest is Kate Palmer, who glimpsed Gill minutes before he committed the first murder, though not well enough to identify him in a way that would aid the investigation.
-Palmer manages to win over Brummell's mother by claiming she is planning to become Jewish, and by pretending to dominate her son.
+Meanwhile, Brummel's own overbearing mother wants her son to be more like his successful doctor brother and settle down, while disapproving of his career choice.
+Brummell's new love interest is Kate Palmer, who glimpsed Gill shortly before he committed the first murder, though not well enough to identify him in a way that would aid the investigation.
+Palmer wins over Brummell's mother by claiming she is planning to become Jewish, and by pretending to dominate her son.

-In what turns out to be their last phone conversation, Brummel turns the tables on Gill and insults him.
-Gill subsequently targets Palmer.
-This is obviously for reasons other than his mother fixation, as Palmer does not fit the profile of his previous victims.
-He may be jealous of Palmer, or perhaps wants revenge on Brummell for the insults.
+To lure Gill out, Brummel fabricates a sixth murder victim to the newspaper.
+Gill, falling for the ruse, calls Brummel and attempts to attribute the murder to a copycat killer; Brummel in turn tricks Gill into describing his physical appearance.
+After reading a subsequent false newspaper story claiming that a suspect has been arrested for the sixth murder, Gill calls Brummel again and expresses his relief.
+However, Brummel reveals that the "suspect" has been released, angering Gill, who then decides to target Palmer.

-Gill attacks Palmer in her apartment, but is forced to flee before he can do her serious harm.
-During the police manhunt that follows, Gill is seen entering his theatre via a side door.
-Investigating the sighting, Brummell chats amiably with Gill (the detective at that point cannot be sure the man before him is Palmer's attacker).
-When he sees in the theatre lobby a painting of an actress with her lips highlighted in deep red lipstick, which Gill volunteers is a portrait of his mother, he knows he has his man.
+Posing as a caterer, Gill arrives at Palmer's apartment and eventually attacks her, but is forced to flee before he can kill her.
+During the ensuing police manhunt, Gill is seen entering his theatre via a side door.
+Investigating the sighting, Brummell chats amiably with Gill, initially unaware that the man before him is Palmer's attacker.
+As Brummell observes a large portrait of a woman wearing deep red lipstick hanging in the theatre lobby, Gill discloses that the woman is his mother, inadvertently exposing his true identity.

-Brummel confronts Gill with his suspicions, but Gill remains cool.
-Brummel goes to check out the costume room, and on his way back, as he is passing the theatre stage, Gill attacks him with the backstage rigging.
-Brummel is staggered, but is able to fatally shoot Gill before he attacks again.
-In his death swoon Gill revisits the murders he committed, as his deranged mind has recast them.
+Brummel confronts Gill with his suspicions, but Gill feigns nonchalance.
+Brummel goes to inspect the costume room, and on his way back, as he is passing the theatre stage, Gill attacks him with the backstage rigging.
+Brummel is staggered but is able to fatally shoot Gill before he attacks again.
+A deranged Gill imagines some of his murder victims in the audience and begs Brummel for forgiveness, before succumbing to his wound.